Tableunstable/Financial-Loan-Analysis/README.md

 - Both models perform exceptionally well with the PCA-transformed dataset.
 The choice between Random Forest and Logistic Regression should be guided by the specific needs of application:
 > - **For robustness and handling complex patterns:** Choose Random Forest.
 > - **For speed, interpretability, and excellent class discrimination:** Opt for Logistic Regression.
+- Most of the variables had little impact to the decision making of approving a loan.
-- Yes, it is possible to predict loan approval of an applicant given enough data and variables.
+- Yes, it is possible to predict loan approval of an applicant given enough data and variables, but the most important factor is the `cibil_score`.

 ## What new knowledge or insights we acquired from this mini project?